 In 2015, Patti was appointed to the inaugural Corporate Council for the Children's Hospital of Philadelphia (CHOP).
 The council is comprised of top executives who serve as advisers and advocates for CHOP, providing strategic insight to strengthen the hospital's partnerships.
 Its members act as public ambassadors for the hospital and are committed to advancing CHOP's research, teaching, clinical priorities, and innovative research initiatives.

-Since 2018, Patti has served as a Co-Chair of the Philadelphia Bar Association’s Large Firm Management Committee.
+From 2018 through 2022, Patti served as a Co-Chair of the Philadelphia Bar Association’s Large Firm Management Committee.

-In 2021, Patti was appointed to the Large Firm Management Committee of the Pennsylvania Bar Association, and is currently serving as its Vice Chair.
+In 2021, Patti was appointed to the Large Firm Management Committee of the Pennsylvania Bar Association and is currently serving as its Co-Chair.

 In 2021, Patti was appointed to the Board of Directors of the Committee of Seventy, an independent, non-partisan nonprofit organization which advocates for better government in the City of Philadelphia.
 The Board consists of business, legal and civic leaders.

-Patti is President of the Board of Trustees of the C. Wallace Stuard Sailing Foundation and a current member of the Legal Committee and former Board Member of the Corinthian Yacht Club of Cape May.
+Patti is President of the Board of Trustees of the C. Wallace Stuard Sailing Foundation and a former member of the Board of Directors and Legal Committee of the Corinthian Yacht Club of Cape May.

 Patti has handled pro bono matters for the Homeless Advocacy Project, the Senior Law Center of Philadelphia, the Support Center for Child Advocates and Volunteers for the Indigent (VIP) Tangled Title Program.